-VIDEO: Dynamic drone footage of damage done by Superdome roof fire
+Video: Dynamic drone footage of damage done by Superdome roof fire

-NEW ORLEANS (WGNO) — A fire atop the Caesars Superdome – reportedly caused by pressure washing equipment used to clean the roof – will apparently not cause any further changes to the New Orleans Saints already-delayed home opener on Oct.
+NEW ORLEANS, La.
+(WGNO) — A fire atop the Caesars Superdome – reportedly caused by pressure washing equipment used to clean the roof – will apparently not cause any further changes to the New Orleans Saints already-delayed home opener on Oct.
 3.

 The Tuesday fire, which sent approximately 70 workers scurrying for the exits as flames blazed for nearly 30 minutes before being doused by the New Orleans Fire Department, could be seen miles away as smoke billowed out of the gutter of the massive domed roof.